HerodotusDev/hdp-cairo/README.md

 ## Running

 Before running the program, prepare the input data.
 The inputs are provided via the [hdp_input.json](examples/hdp_input.json).
-Runtime require chain nodes RPC calls, ensure an environment variables [.cargo/config.toml](.cargo/config.example.toml) are set.
+Runtime require chain nodes RPC calls, ensure an environment variables [.env](example.env) are set.

 ### Steps to Execute: